 Abnormal Psychology is a course that presents to the students, information revealing the dramatic changes which have been taking place in the fields of mental health, illness and retardation.
-The course illuminates many practitioners labels and labeling systems as it helps the student understand the myths and philosophies based on authoritative, and scientifically accurate recent advances that have had greater input and significance than the combined developments of the previous half century.
+Also studied are the myths and philosophies based on authoritative, and scientifically accurate recent advances that have had greater input and significance than the combined developments of the previous half century. \$1.00 lab fee.

-1527 Contemporary Social Anthropology
+1527 Contemporary Cultural Anthropology

-This course is a survey of physical and cultural anthropology in order to provide the student with background information necessary for the examination of contemporary subcultural groups in the United States, Ohio and Metropolitan Columbus area.
-These groups will be examined in terms of major themes regarding family, belief, values, attitudes, life styles and the impact of both the subcultures impact on the American society and the impact of the American Society upon the subcultures.
+This course is a survey of physical and cultural anthropology in order to provide the student with background information necessary for the examination of contemporary subcultural groups in the United States, Ohio and Metropolitan Columbus area. \$1.00 lab fee.